 and the juice is a liquor that will get you higher quicker,

-and you’ll still get up next morning when you wake.
+and you’ll still get up next morning when you wake.’

 Take a break and listen, and if you get angry about the stuff below, listen again, it will bring a smile back.

-There is neither good evidence that quetiapine has any useful pharmacological effect other than increased appetite, weight gain and sedation, nor that its hundredfold price differential over other available drugs (e.g. promazine or doxepin) is justified.
+There was neither good evidence that quetiapine had any useful pharmacological effect other than H1 receptor antagonist effects (suppression of the allergic response via reduction of histamine release, increased appetite, weight gain and sedation), nor that its hundredfold price differential, while it was still in patent) over other available drugs (e.g. promazine or doxepin) was justified.
 These effects result from its most potent pharmacological property, by far, H1 antagonism.

-Here is the seminal paper linking weight gain and H1 potency from Solomon Snyder’s lab (1), and others (2-4).
+Here is the seminal paper linking weight gain and H1 potency from Solomon Snyder’s lab , and others [2-4].
 If you are a psychiatrist, and you do not know who Snyder is then you should be ashamed of yourself https://en.wikipedia.org/wiki/Solomon_H._Snyder

 There is no evidence or reason for supposing quetiapine possesses useful or unknown new properties (see ‘fast-off’ below).
 Indeed, from a pharmacological point of view this drug regresses us to the dawn of psychopharmacology in the 1940s (see table below).

-It is the first drug in the modern era to be prescribed widely for sleep, anxiety, depression and schizophrenia: it is either a miracle, or the most stupendous con-job ever perpetrated on patients, and the eternally gullible psychiatric fraternity.
+It is the first drug in the modern era to be prescribed widely for sleep, anxiety, depression, and schizophrenia: it is either a miracle, or the most stupendous con-job ever perpetrated on patients, and the eternally gullible psychiatric fraternity.

 Mutton dressed as lamb

 A brief explanation may help.
-Many papers on the history of psycho-pharmacology relate how the tricyclic nucleus of the aniline dye, methylene blue, led to the discovery — France, the 1940s — of the first antipsychotic drug, chlorpromazine, and its’ structural analogues, the first tricyclic antidepressant (imipramine), and the first generation of antihistamines, promethazine (good old ‘Phenergan’).
-All these ‘tricyclic’ drugs are still on the market, including the ‘proto-typical’ promazine.
+Many papers on the history of psycho-pharmacology relate how the tricyclic nucleus of the aniline dye, methylene blue, led to the discovery — France, the 1940s — of the first antipsychotic drug, chlorpromazine, and its structural analogues, the first tricyclic antidepressant (imipramine), and the first generation of antihistamines, promethazine (good old ‘Phenergan’).
+All these ‘tricyclic’ drugs are still on the market, including the proto-typical promazine.